Outstanding Scholars in Neuroscience Award Program (OSNAP)

 - a certificate honoring selection as an NIH OSNAP recipient;

-- an invitation to visit with the NIH either in person to the Bethesda, MD campus or virtual (if necessary) for an Award Symposium where awardees share their science, meet with NIH leadership, investigators, program staff and research trainees to learn about the unique resources and research conducted in the Intramural Research Program (IRP);
+- an invitation to visit the NIH either in person at the Bethesda, MD campus or virtual (if necessary) for an Award Symposium where awardees share their science, meet with NIH leadership, investigators, program staff and research trainees to learn about the unique resources and research conducted in the Intramural Research Program (IRP);

 - the opportunity to give a brief talk and present a poster about their own research; and

 - the opportunity to meet Program Officers from institutes of interest to learn about extramural funding opportunities.